Claës Jöhncke

-Claës Lennart Jöhncke (born 23 June 1941) is a Swedish professional golfer, who was one of the best amateur players in Sweden in the 1960s and early 1970s.
+Claës Lennart Jöhncke (born 23 June 1941) is a Swedish professional golfer who was one of the leading Swedish amateur golfers in the 1960s and early 1970s.

 Early life

 Jöhncke was born in Stockholm, Sweden, as the oldest of two sons to Lennart Jöhncke (1916–1999) and Karin Stael von Holstein (1919–2010).

 Jöhnckes father was Swedish champion in squash in 1939 and 1940.
 His uncle Torsten Jöhncke (1912–1984) won the Swedish squash championship the following two years, 1941 and 1942, as well as played in the Swedish national team in ice hockey in the 1930s and competed in the 1936 Winter Olympics.

 At young age Jöhncke began as a caddie for his father at Lidingö Golf Club north of Stockholm.
 The family moved to Linköping in the Swedish province of Östergötland in 1953, were both Jöhncke and his brother Johan learned golf and both advanced to elite level in the country.
-Four years after coming to Linköping, Jönhcke reached handicap scratch and quit ice hockey and other sports he had practiced in his youth.
+Four years after coming to Linköping Golf Club, Jönhcke reached handicap scratch and quit ice hockey and other sports he had practiced in his youth.

-Jöhncke's first important golf win came when he was 18 years old at the French International Junior Championship at Golf de Saint-Cloud, outside Paris, beating Malcolm Gregson, England, 4 and 2 in the final.
+Jöhncke's first important golf win came when he was 18 years old at the French International Boys Championship at Golf de Saint-Cloud, outside Paris, beating Malcolm Gregson, England, 4 and 2 in the final.

 Jöhncke and his brother Johan came to represent Sweden together many times, first time at the 1962 European Youths' Team Championship in Germany, when they were part of the Swedish team finishing second.